gvp-study/CarND-MPC-Project/Model-Predictive-Control.md

     }
 ```
 The cost function that we are trying to minimize increases with the error (cte, epsi, v-ref_v).
 The cost also increases with the magnitude of the actuation (δ​, a, δ​ * v).
-This minimizes the use of the actuators and also penalizes high velocities during large turns by using their product (δ​ * v).
+The first two elements minimizes the use of the actuators.
+The third element ​(δ​ * v) penalizes high velocities during large turns by using their product.
 The final set of costs are related to the change in the actuator values between cycles.
 This allows the driving be smooth.
 ## Fitting the 3rd Order Polynomial
 The desired path of the car is defined by a series of (x, y) points marking the center line of the road in front of the car.
 To allow the solver to be able to compute the solution, I first transformed the global way points to the local car coordinates.
 I then fitted a third order polynomial to these points using the polyfit function.
 The four coefficients returned by the polyfit function is then used by the ipopt solver.